FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

 When a client application wants to access data in Firely Server on behalf of its user, it requests a token from the authorization server that is bound to the specific instance of Firely Server.
 The configuration of the authorization server determines which claims are *available* for a certain application.
 The client app configuration determines which claims it *needs*.
 During the token request, the user is usually redirected to the authorization server, which might or might not be the authentication server as well, logs in and is then asked whether the client app is allowed to receive the requested claims.
 The client app cannot request any claims that are not available to that application.
-For details on how to retreive an access token as an application, please refer to `SMART App Launch <http://www.hl7.org/fhir/smart-app-launch/app-launch.html>`_.
+For details on how to retrieve an access token as an application, please refer to `SMART App Launch <http://www.hl7.org/fhir/smart-app-launch/app-launch.html>`_.

 In summary SMART on FHIR is used to: